-District Elementary Behavioral Definitions are used to guide decision making as the result of a behavioral infraction.
+JSA uses the District Elementary Behavioral Definitions to guide decision making as the result of a behavioral infraction.
 Our goal is always to teach, restore any harm that may have been done, recognize what students are doing well, and provide opportunities for students to learn and grow.

-Level 1 Behaviors (minors) are low level and are handled by the teacher or staff member that was involved.
-One or more of the following may occur, but are not limited to: Reminder of appropriate behaviors
+- Level 1 Behaviors (minors) are low level and are handled by the teacher or staff member that was involved.
+One or more of the following may occur, but are not limited to:

+- o Reminder of appropriate behaviors

-Reteaching of expected behavior
+- Reteaching of expected behavior

-Restorative conversation with the student to plan for better choices and righting wrongs A break / reflection time for the student at the classroom Think Station
+- Restorative conversation with the student to plan for better choices and righting wrongs

-□ A break / reflection time for the student at the classroom Think Station □ Break and intervention support in office
+- A break / reflection time for the student at the classroom Think Station

+- Student goes to identified Buddy Room for a break

-□ Phone call home
+- Phone call home

-Level 2 Behaviors (majors) are higher level and handled by main office staff.
-Decisions are based or the outcome of investigating the incident as well as the frequency, intensity, or duration of the infrac

-tion.
-One or more of the outcomes listed above may occur, in addition consequences may include but are not limited to the following:
+- Level 2 Behaviors (majors) are higher level and handled by main office staff.
+Decisions are based on the outcome of investigating the incident as well as the frequency, intensity, or duration of the infraction.
+One or more of the outcomes listed above may occur, in addition consequences may include, but are not limited to the following:

-□ Break in office
+- o Break in office

-□ Privilege removed
+- Privilege removed

-☐ Time in office with work completion
+- Time in office with work completion

-☐ Staff, parent, student meeting
+- Staff, parent, student meeting

+- Student finishes day in a Buddy Classroom

-☐ In-school suspension
+- In-school suspension

-☐ Out-of -school suspension
+- Out-of -school suspension

-$\cdot$